OpenSourceEconomics/epp_topics/src/epp_topics/pandas/complex_data_structures/screencast/script.md

 ## No structure in variable names (Long vs wide format)

-- Show the table comparison on the slide
-- Explain why long format is preferred for data management
+- Explain why long format is preferred for data management: DRY!
-- Mention that wide format may be needed for specific analyses, but do data management in long format first
+- Wide format may be needed for specific analyses, but do data management in long format first